Posts Tagged Consciousness

 Thinking more about this humorous comparison to Harry Potter, I began to see more and more striking parallels.
 We are summoned here by…

-Posted March 5th, 2015 by & filed under Top News, Art Therapy/Counseling at SWC, Featured.
+Posted March 5th, 2015 by & filed under Creative Writing from Southwestern College, Art Therapy at SWC, Wild Heart Gallery, Creativity & More.

 Influenced by archetypes and art therapy, Sprout explores the interplay between the unconscious and conscious parts of the psyche. …

-Posted December 7th, 2014 by & filed under Top News, Featured, Mindfulness.
+Posted December 7th, 2014 by & filed under Creative Writing from Southwestern College, SWC Blog, Mindfulness.

 Exploring the simple pleasure of walking through personal narrative. …

-Posted December 1st, 2014 by & filed under Ann Filemyr, Top News.
+Posted December 1st, 2014 by & filed under SWC Blog, Reflections from the President, Mindfulness.

 Dr. Ann Filemyr tells the story of Psyche in her graduation speech, November, 2014.…